agvxov/csope/README.md

 While the original's mainentence seems abandoned and as far as I can tell you need a PhD in autoconf to compile the latest version, Csope is alive and well.

-# Usacases
-Csope shines at exploring stranger and obsecure code bases due to its TUI.
-It sometimes gets mislabeled as a code navigation tool, but the original documentation describes it best as a "code browsing tool".
-Many tools can jump you to a definition or grep for patterns, but Csope is unqie in that it allows for those and many other functionalities while providing you with a very comprehansible list of all results, ready to fire up your editor at just the spot.
-An example of its excelence is this project.
-The Cscope codebase used to be a total mess, fixing it would have been a lost cause, if not for Cscope itself.
-Well, Csope now.

 # Demo
  TODO: fill in